 Syncing your Booking.com calendar to third-party calendars

-To help you stay on top of all your reservations and avoid double bookings, you can sync your Booking.com calendar with other third-party calendars.
-You should import reservations from other platforms and export your Booking.com reservations and closed dates to those platforms.
+To help you stay on top of all your reservations and overbooking bookings, you can sync your Booking.com calendar with other third-party calendars.
+You should import bookings and reservations from other platforms and export your Booking.com reservations and closed dates to those platforms.
 We recommend doing both to avoid having to manually block off dates in all of your calendars.

 What’s in this article